isomerpages/moe-bukitviewsec/_our-distinctives/Arts X Values (LLP).md

 <u>_All students undergo&nbsp;Tier 1 Learning&nbsp;where they are exposed to and experience drama in the classroom._</u>

-#### LLP lessons

-![](/images/Arts%20X%20Values%20(LLP)/drama%20in%20curriculum.jpg)

-![](/images/Arts%20X%20Values%20(LLP)/slide8.JPG)

 A formal stand-alone enrichment drama syllabus carried our fortnightly by LLP teachers.
 Each double period delivers rich content through various drama activities.
 At the end of every lesson, students do a reflection of their learning, emphasising on the affective and moral effect of the issues discussed in the lessons.

+![](/images/Arts%20X%20Values%20(LLP)/drama%20in%20curriculum.jpg)

+![](/images/Arts%20X%20Values%20(LLP)/slide8.JPG)

 \*A key outcome of the LLP lesson is that Sec 1 and 2 students would be familiar with a host of drama techniques like Tableux, Hot Seating, onscience Alley and Improvisation among others.
 This makes it easier for drama to be harnessed as a pedagogical tool across all subjects as students grow in confidence and are equipped with basic inventory of drama routines by the end of Sec 2.

 **LLP Learning Journey**<br>Students participate in a learning journey annually.
 They are brought to the theatre to appreciate drama and performance theatre.
 In 2015, Sec 1 students watched Jewels in the Tale by itheatre and Sec 2 enjoyed the musical Beauty and the Beast at MBS.
 The themes and values are discussed as a pre or post activity by the literature teachers.